 In addition to the above-mentioned GxP, a few others exist such as GEP (Good Engineering Practice), GAP (Good Auditing Practice), and GRP (Good Review Practice).
 These standards are not talked about very frequently although they have a significant impact on the pharmaceutical industry.

 Regulated industries such as food, pharma, medical devices, and cosmetics are impacted by GxP.
-GxP guidelines and regulations are global; some of the popular regulators include FDA in the US, TGA in Australia, and HS-SC in Canada.
+It's important to note that GxP guidelines and regulations are global; some of the popular regulators include the FDA in the US, TGA in Australia, and HS-SC in Canada.
 As the regulations of GxP are global, every company in regulated industries is affected by it.
 Therefore, meeting several GxP requirements for the life cycle of any product is extremely important.

 Related links: